dougbreaux/dougbreaux.github.io/_posts/2023-11-08-fun-with-jq.md

 ...
 ```

-I worked out this `jq` filter to merge two fields with an equals sign between them:
+We can use this `jq` filter to merge two fields with an equals sign between them:

 `.result[] | "\(.countryCode)=\(.countryDisplayValue)"`